CIIC-C-T-Polytechnic-of-Leiria/SafeAR/README.md

 - **Yolov8-seg**: [Yolov8 Repository](https://docs.ultralytics.com/models/yolov8/#performance-metrics)

-Note: The models should be converted to ONNX format and placed in the `seg_models` directory.
+*Note*: The models should be converted to ONNX format and placed in the `seg_models` directory.

 Usage
 -----